borntofrappe/borntofrappe/README.md

 ### slug

-`[slug].svelte` is responsible for creating the actual page for the individual entries.
+`[slug].svelte` creates the pages for the individual entries.
 The square brackets help to capture the slug from the URL parameters.

 ```text
 .../log/up-and-running
 ```

-The value is retrieved from the load function.
+Retrieve the parameter from the `load` function.

 ```js
 export async function load({ page }) {